Pre-Law Committee: Laura Anker (American Studies), Maureen Feder-Marcus (History and Philosophy), Carolyn Cocca (Politics, Economics and Law).

 The Pre-Law Center, located in the NAB 3053, has numerous resources for students considering law school: information about the Law School Admission Test and how to prepare for it; networking events and internship opportunities; materials about law schools across the country; and an advisor to guide students through these processes.

 Specific Law Courses:

-The law courses taught in the career-oriented programs of Health and Society, Industrial and Labor Relations, Media and Communications, and the School of Business are:
+The law courses taught in the career-oriented programs of Public Health, Industrial and Labor Relations, Media and Communications, and the School of Business are: